gjreda/gregreda.com/content/pages/about.md

 Title: About

-I’m a Chicago-based data scientist and developer at [Sprout Social](http://www.sproutsocial.com).
-(Psst!
-[We're hiring](http://sproutsocial.com/careers/open-positions)).
+I’m a Chicago-based data scientist and developer at [Sprout Social](http://www.sproutsocial.com), where I'm currently the Director of Data Science.

 Previously, I was the first data science hire at [GrubHub](http://www.grubhub.com/), where I led the team focused on data research, A/B testing, and product analytics.